 The cheese man sat up and shook its fat, misshapen head.

 “It’s alive!”
 Witch Stein shrieked and she did a little jig.
 “You thought I couldn’t do it, admit it!”

-“Well,” said the cow as she gingerly dipped her tail in her water bucket.
+“Well,” said the cow as she gingerly dipped her tail into her water bucket.
 “He’s not much to look at, is he?”

-“Neither is Ralphie,” the witch snapped.
+“Neither is Ralphie,” the witch crowed.
 “I don’t need him to be handsome, I just need him to be big and strong and to follow my every command.”

 “He’s certainly big,” the cow said.
 The cheese man’s head seemed to be growing closer to the thatched roof.
 “And with that recipe, he’ll be stronger than any human man.
 So that’s my end of the bargain.
 Now change me back!”